shneka-swamy/P2pConnection/app/src/main/java/com/example/p2pconnection/ReadMe.md

 1. The code uses property access syntax - for settext and setvisibility
 2. The layout variable includes a suppress resource type - what is the functionality and need (Must be changed in case of errors in progressbar)

+*** In the code DeviceDetailFragment
+1. In this and the previous one instead of onActivityCreated, onViewCreated is used -- check the timeline and verify that it is fine